hazelcast/homebrew-hz/README.md

     brew install hazelcast@5.0.1

-NOTE: Upgrade of a particular version is not supported by brew.
-You need to uninstall the old package first and then install `hazelcast` or `hazelcast-x.y` instead
+NOTE: To upgrade to a particular version, uninstall the old package first and then install `hazelcast` or `hazelcast-x.y` instead

 Install snapshot version of Hazelcast